-Many people use medicines or remedies that are not part of the traditional medical treatment prescribed by their healthcare professional.
+Many people use medicines or remedies that are not part of the traditional medical treatment prescribed by their healthcare provider.
 Using this type of alternative therapy along with traditional treatments is called complementary medicine.
 Alternative remedies can include herbal medicines, vitamins, and folk remedies.

 Safety and Side Effects

 People often feel more comfortable taking herbal remedies, thinking that because these products are "natural," they are safe.
-But, herbal remedies can affect the body just like traditional drugs.
+But, herbal treatments can affect the body just like traditional drugs.
 This means that they can either add to or work against the effects of traditional drugs prescribed by a healthcare professional.
-Even when used by themselves, herbal preparations can also be unsafe and cause complications or toxic effects.
+Even when used by themselves, herbal preparations can also be unsafe and cause complications or dangerous effects.
 When people are taking herbal products along with other medications, possible side effects can be difficult to anticipate.
-This is especially serious for older people, because of how our body changes with age.
+This is especially serious for older people, because of how people’s bodies change with age.

-Another common misconception is that taking large doses of vitamins or minerals is safe.
+Another common mistaken belief is that taking large doses of vitamins or minerals is safe.
 This is not always the case.
-For example, large doses of vitamin A can influence bone health.
+For example, large doses of vitamin A can impact bone health.
 Large doses of vitamin B6 can affect nerves and cause a painful condition called peripheral neuropathy.
 Taking extra vitamins has not been found to be helpful for most older adults, except in certain cases under the care of a healthcare professional.

 Tell Your Health Care Provider

 Always tell your healthcare provider about all medications you are taking, including any over-the-counter (OTC) remedies and alternative therapies.
 Again, this is because many OTC products and alternative therapies can interact with or change the effects of many prescription medications.
 Some of these interactions or side effects can be serious and even life threatening.